jpaulm/gofbp/README.md

 ```
 and then run the command `go mod tidy` - this will change the word `latest` to the latest version, and store it back in your `go.mod` file.

-You will also need a `params.xml` file, as shown below.
+If you need parameter values other than `false`, you will have to provide a `params.xml` file, as shown below.

 Command to run your network, e.g.: